airad83/Courser_getting_and_cleaning_data/README.md

-I## Readme for Getting and Cleaning Data Programming Assignemnt
+## Readme for Getting and Cleaning Data Programming Assignemnt

 ### Contents